orbitalquark/textadept/doc/manual.md

 * No style settings like font name, font size, or italics.
 * No X selection, primary or secondary, integration with the clipboard.
 * No zoom.
+* When using the mouse in the Windows console, Shift+Double-click extends selections and quadruple-clicking inside a selection collapses it.

 [`buffer.register_image()`]: api.html#buffer.register_image